-Patterson, a Republican, was the representative for Pennsylvania's 12th congressional district from 1905 to 1907.
+Patterson was the representative for Pennsylvania’s 12th congressional district and was a Republican.
+He served from 1905 to 1907.

 From Dec 1901 to Mar 1906, Patterson missed 75 of 301 roll call votes, which is 24.9%.
 This is on par with the median of 30.1% among the lifetime records of representatives serving in Mar 1906.
 The chart below reports missed votes over time.